plenitas/liveclipping/README.md

 Then open `http://localhost:5000` in your browser.
 The page shows a video player and a form to submit the start and end times along with other parameters.
-After filling out the fields press "Create Clip" and the server will request a harvest job from MediaPackage.
+After filling out the fields press "Upload Clip" and the server will request a harvest job from MediaPackage which uploads the clip to your S3 bucket.